-I am a counselling psychologist and couple psychoanalytic psychotherapist and currently work as Head of Clinical Services at the Tavistock Relationships, formally known as the Tavistock Centre for Couple Relationships (TCCR) in London.
+I am a counselling psychologist and couple psychoanalytic psychotherapist and currently work as Head of the International Online Couple Therapy Service at the Tavistock Relationships, formally known as the Tavistock Centre for Couple Relationships (TCCR) in London.
 Tavistock Relationships is a renowned centre of excellence in work with couples.
 Prior to working in London, I served as a staff member of the Professional Doctorate in Psychotherapeutic and Counselling Psychology at the University of Surrey where I supported the training of practitioner psychologist.
-My work experience spans a wide variety of settings from school counselling to working with those experiencing emotional difficulties, burnout and the impact of unexpected life events as persons who have experienced relational abuse or suffer from characterological difficulties.
-I offer counselling and psychotherapy as well as marriage counselling in Kingston upon Thames and central London.
+My work experience spans a wide variety of settings from school counselling to working with those experiencing emotional difficulties, burnout and the impact of unexpected life events as well as persons who have experienced relational abuse or suffer from characterological and personality difficulties.
+I offer individual counselling and psychotherapy as well as relationship and marriage counselling online via Zoom.

 I am a full member of the the British Psychoanalytic Council (BPC), the United Kingdom Council for Psychotherapy (UKCP) as well as being a chartered member of the British Psychological Society (BPS).
 I am hcpc registered and my practice is recognised by all the leading insurance providers.

 Cachia, P. (2010).
 The Impact of Psychic Trauma on love relationships: Implications for the practice of counselling psychology.
 Counselling Psychology Review, 25, 2, 34-41.

 Raisanen, T., Cachia, P. & Milton, M. (2010).
 Guest Editorial: Psychodynamic contributions to counselling psychology practice.
 Counselling Psychology Review, 25, 2, 4-5.

 Cachia, P., & Scharff, J. April 2011.
 Video conference seminar entitled: A Joyless Couple.
 International Psychotherapy Institute, London 2011.